Grimooar/Grimooar/README.md

 # 💫 About Me:

 ## 👋 Hello!
-I am an experienced backend developer specializing in C# and the .NET framework.
-My passion is creating outstanding digital solutions that are both visually appealing and highly functional.
-I have a strong track record of working on complex projects, from building robust web applications to crafting efficient machine learning models.
-My approach is detail-oriented, and I'm committed to delivering top-quality work that caters to the needs of my clients.
-With my skills and experience, I'm confident in my ability to tackle any backend development challenge that comes my way. 🚀
+I am a server-side developer with 2 years of experience.
+My passion lies in creating Web APIs, and I also have hands-on experience in tackling complex challenges related to Identity.
+I thrive on crafting robust digital solutions .
+With my experience, I'm confident in my ability to handle a wide range of backend development challenges.. 🚀

 ![Profile Views](https://komarev.com/ghpvc/?username=Grimooar&style=flat-square&color=blue)